2012 Summer Olympics: Logo and graphics

 There were two London 2012 logos: one used for the bidding process, and the other used in the branding for the Games themselves.
 The bid logo, created by Kino Design, was a ribbon with blue, yellow, black, green, and red stripes winding through the text "LONDON 2012", making the shape of the River Thames in East London.
 The main logo, designed by Wolff Olins and published on 4 June 2007, is a representation of the number 2012, with the Olympic Rings embedded within the zero.

 Public reaction to the main logo in a June 2007 BBC poll was negative; more than 80% of votes gave it the lowest possible rating.
 Several newspapers ran their own logo competitions, displaying alternative submissions from their readers, and several writers from news agencies criticised the logo.
-It was suggested that the logo resembled the American cartoon characters Lisa Simpson and Bart Simpson performing fellatio.
-In February 2011, Iran threatened to boycott the Olympics, complaining that the logo appeared to spell out the word "Zion".
+It was suggested that the logo resembled a broken swastika or the American cartoon character Lisa Simpson performing fellatio.
+In February 2011 Iran threatened to boycott the Olympics, complaining that the logo appeared to spell out the word "Zion".
 However, this boycott did not occur.